tkppro/python-google-automlvision/README.md

 # Introduction to Google Cloud AutoML Vision

-With the rapid development of technology, a Data Scientist could archive their job like training ML models faster.
+With the rapid development of technology, a Data Scientist could achieve their job like training ML models faster.
 The Word &quot;AutoML&quot;(also known as Automated machine learning) comes and now plays a crucial role in studying ML.
 Their work has been promoted to a new level compared with the traditional way of creating an ML model.
 The three big cloud platforms(GCP, Azure, AWS) now provided a variety of resources for Machine learning, especially AutoML.
 This blog will go through from introduction to AutoML to create an AutoML application.

 1. **Introduction:**